About Us

 Empire Arts Collective was founded in 2015 by Emily Perez and Jessilee Windhaus

-Emily Perez is a local creative with seventeen years of experience in marketing in the private, public and nonprofit sectors, and an M.A. in Spanish from Sacramento State.
+Emily is a local creative with seventeen years of experience in marketing in the private, public and nonprofit sectors, and an M.A. in Spanish from Sacramento State.
 She trained as a music teacher at Sacramento City College Vocal/Choral Program and the Sara Harris Piano Studio.
 She is passionate about supporting adults in developing their musical skills and does so as a vocal coach and piano teacher through her private music studio Macondo Music.

 DEIA Public Statement